 Those are the affordable robots for users who want the Roborock's vacuum performance with a self-emptying base.
+The station does not wash or dry the pads, and mopping is basic; it does not rise or vibrate.

 The premium Roborock Qrevo Series compared.